No Car? No Problem! 5 Major Cities Where You Don’t Need One

-A 2014 survey conducted by The Rockefeller Foundation and Transportation for America found that 54 percent of Millennials would consider moving to another city if it has more – or better – options for getting around, and 82 percent said it is important for their city to offer opportunities to live and work without relying on a car.
+A 2014 survey conducted by The Rockefeller Foundation and Transportation for America found that 54% of Millennials would consider moving to another city if it has more — or better — options for getting around, and 82% said it is important for their city to offer opportunities to live and work without relying on a car.

-Redfin recently analyzed several sources to determine the top 10 cities to live in if driving’s not your thing: San Francisco, New York, Boston, D.C., Philadelphia, Chicago, Minneapolis, Miami, Seattle, and Oakland, in that order.
-GoodCall® interviewed residents in five of these cities to determine whether car-free living is all it’s cracked up to be.
+Redfin recently analyzed several sources to determine the top cities to live in if driving’s not your thing.
+They listed San Francisco, New York, Boston, Washington D.C., Philadelphia, Chicago, Minneapolis, Miami, Seattle, and Oakland in their top 10.
+MYMOVE interviewed residents in five of these cities to determine whether car-free living is all it’s cracked up to be.

 Commute times are among the most voiced complaints about living in or near San Francisco.
 One resident explains how simple it was to call it quits with his car and use that time for something more enjoyable.

 Writer Roy Steele says, “I sold my car years ago and haven’t looked back.
 I even commuted south on the peninsula for a few years and had options ranging from public transit to an employer-provided shuttle bus.
 It was easy, efficient, and fast.”